serre-lab/prj_selfsup/README.md

 # Train a model on ILSVRC12 on the vm
-bash pretrain_ilsrc.sh 16 ar ar prj-selfsup-v2-22
+bash jobs/pretrain_ilsrc.sh 16 ar ar prj-selfsup-v2-22

 # Create a tensorboard
 tensorboard --logdir=$(cat current_job.txt) &